ben-marrett/playwright-test-examples/README.md

-# qa-automation-challenge
+# Playwright TypeScript Test Suite – Example Project
-QA specialist automation challenge
+QA automation challenge for a generic web application

 ## Objective
-Automate key workflows on the SkillsVR Website (https://skillsvr.com/) to demonstrate ability to:
+Automate key workflows on a sample website to demonstrate ability to:
 * Write maintainable automated tests
 * Handle dynamic UI elements
 * Validate error and success flows
 * Produce clear test reports

+**Note:** To run these tests, you’ll need access to a compatible test site.
+If you’d like to try the suite, please contact me for a suitable test URL.

 ## Tools & Language
 * **Framework:** Playwright
 * **Language:** TypeScript
 * **Browsers:** Chromium, Firefox, WebKit

 ## Scenarios Automated
 See [scenarios.md](scenarios.md) for full details:

 ### 1. Blog Navigation
-- Navigates from homepage → VR Training → Training Course → Blog
+- Navigates from homepage to blog listing via menu links
 - Verifies blog posts load correctly with titles and dates
 - Handles popup windows and dynamic menus